jfong701/L01_11/README.md

 ## System Requirements to run the program
   * [Oracle Java 8 JRE](http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html)
-  * A good internet connection (10 Mbps download / 2 Mbps upload recommended)
+  * A good internet connection (10 Mbps download / 2 Mbps upload) is recommended.
+You can check your internet speed [here](http://beta.speedtest.net/)

 ### Run the standalone.jar
 1. Download a .jar file from the "executables" folder